 I don’t remember the very first time it happened.
 I’m sure it was alarming.
 I know it happened when I was in university.
 I know I had to drop out of my summer courses because I was overwhelmed with pain.
 Migraines entered my life some 20+ years ago.
 Every time one creeps into my head I question, how can I possibly still be dealing with this pain – after 20 years?
+Be sure to check out all of our amazing Green Living Ideas for Families.

 A long, long time ago I wrote an email to Oprah (remember when she had a show).
 I asked Oprah to host a show all about migraines.
 Migraines effect more women than men (women suffer from migraines 3 times more often than men) and her audience was predominantly women.
 I knew that if I was suffering, other women were suffering.
 This was the world before computers and social media.
 You had to chat with other people, read books and magazine articles, dig for information on your own and take your doctor’s word.
 I dreamt of Oprah running a migraine show and finding the miracle cure.
 Well, that didn’t happen.